Is acupuncture safe?

 Needles are inserted at specific acupuncture points on the body.
 Depending on the specific condition the needles commonly are placed at or below the elbows on the arms, and at or below the knees.
 Other common areas are on the back, abdomen and ears.

-What should I expect from my first treatment?
+What should I expect from my first evaluation and treatment?

-During the first treatment the practitioner will take a complete health history and establish a complete evaluation of the condition you are seeking treatment for and ask you questions about diet and lifestyle.
-The practitioner will feel your pulse, look at your tongue and perform any necessary orthopedic exams to differentially diagnose musculoskeletal conditions.
+During the first treatment Bill will take a complete health history and establish a complete evaluation of the condition you are seeking treatment for and ask you questions about diet and lifestyle.
+He will feel your pulse, look at your tongue and perform any necessary orthopedic exams to differentially diagnose musculoskeletal conditions.
 Please wear loose clothing.

 Can I receive acupuncture when I’m pregnant?